tamimhasan19702/unique-elementor-widget-toolkit/README.txt

 Ordered list:

-1. Analyze WooCommerce product posts for social media.
-2. Generate custom social media posts with relevant hashtags.
-3. Schedule posts for optimal engagement.
+1. Scan WordPress directory for unused media files.
+2. Review the list of unused media files.
+3. Delete selected unused media files.

 Unordered list:

 * Easy to use and configure
-* Compatible with WooCommerce 3.0.1 and later
+* Compatible with WordPress 6.0 and later
-* Automatically generates engaging content for social media
+* Helps keep your WordPress installation clean and organized

-Here's a link to [WooCommerce](https://woocommerce.com/ "Your favorite e-commerce plugin") and one to [WordPress](http://wordpress.org/ "Your favorite software").
+Here's a link to [WordPress](http://wordpress.org/ "Your favorite software").

-Markdown uses email style notation for blockquotes and I've been told:
-> Asterisks for *emphasis*.
-Double it up for **strong**.

-`<?php code(); // goes in backticks ?>`